 - Distribution of personalized copies of motivational books.
 These books had motivational, handwritten messages from Bahl and Bansal.

-- Monthly newsletters about the progress happening.
+- Monthly newsletters about the progress made so far.

 - Progress updates went out regularly.
 This motivated the employees that they were nearer to their goal with each passing day.

 - Bahl and Bansal gave regular presentations to the employees about several topics.
 They ranged from strategy and executing plans to the various uncertainties faced.

 According to Bahl:

 The enthusiasm of each member of the team is the building block of our business, and the waning despair being replaced by growing positivity was becoming quite visible.